Skip to Main Content

 In Washington, qualifying first-time homebuyers have access to a variety of programs and educational opportunities, including:

 • House Key Opportunity Program: Designed exclusively for first-time homebuyers, this state bond program requires borrowers to complete a homebuyer education course and work with a state-approved lender.
-The program is only available to those using certain down payment assistance programs, and there are exceptions for those purchasing new construction or a home in a community land trust.
+The program is only available to those using certain down payment assistance programs, and there are exceptions for those purchasing a new construction or a home in a community land trust.

 How to find the best mortgage rate in Washington for you